 We use a large recent sample of Form 4 insider trading filings to provide evidence on the process through which SEC filings are disseminated via EDGAR.
 We find that while the delay from a filing’s acceptance by EDGAR to its initial public availability on the SEC website is relatively short, with a mean (median) posting time of 40 (36) seconds, in the majority of cases the filing is available to Tier 1 subscribers before its availability on the public SEC site.
 We further show that prices, volumes, and spreads respond to the filing news beginning around 30 seconds before public posting, consistent with some market participants taking advantage of the posting delay.
 These results raise questions about whether the SEC dissemination process is really a level playing field for all investors.

-A classical image of old-time stock trading: buyers and sellers gather together in the exchange trading floor and bargain loudly until the market clears.
-Now sophisticated computer algorithms can trade million shares at the speed of light.
-The common term for this sort of trading is officially known as High frequency trading (HFT).
+A classical image of old-time stock trading: buyers and sellers gather together on the exchange trading floor and bargain loudly until the market clears.
+Now sophisticated computer algorithms can trade a million shares at the speed of light.
+The common term for this sort of trading is officially known as High-frequency trading (HFT).

 It seems that speed matters when it comes to information acquisition.